-- 12.11.1.
+- 13.11.1.
 'Hedgerows/tree lines crossed by the cable route will be 'notched' to reduce habitat loss and landscape and heritage impacts wherever possible.
 This is defined as temporarily displacing one or more short sections (i.e. notches) within the same hedgerow/tree line.
 Hedgerow/tree line losses will thereby be kept to approximately 14m total width at each hedgerow crossing point where notching can take place.
 Hedgerows deemed "important" under the Hedgerows Regulations 1997 (or where there are other considerations), losses will be reduced to a 6m notch for the temporary construction haul roads only, by trenchless installation of the cable ducts under them.
 Where appropriate, hedgerows will be temporarily translocated using a tree spade to maintain diversity and structure and result in more rapid reinstatement.
 Where chances of success are questionable, notches will be made by removal and reinstatement through planting.
-The ECoW will justify the approach being taken in line with the responsibilities of implementing the vegetation retention plan (see C 220)' - 12.11.2.
-See sections 2.6 and 8.15 above.
+The ECoW will justify the approach being taken in line with the responsibilities of implementing the vegetation retention plan (see C 220)'

+- 13.11.2.
+See sections 3.6 and 9.15 above.

+- 13.12.
+C-193

-- 12.12.1.
+- 13.12.1.
 'Replacement planting will be characteristic of the area and resilient to climate change.
-Plant species will be selected carefully at detailed design stage with appropriate management and maintenance techniques established to support the development of these species in line with the environmental requirements' - 12.12.2.
+Plant species will be selected carefully at detailed design stage with appropriate management and maintenance techniques established to support the development of these species in line with the environmental requirements' - 13.12.2.
 The SDNPA suggest that plant species that are both characteristic of the area and resilient to climate change will need to be carefully selected and may lead to a smaller range of plants to select from.

-12.13.1.
-'Mitigation planting for the removal of trees and hedgerow will be designed in accordance with the principles set out in the Arboricultural Impact Assessment (Document reference: 6.4.22.16) and Outline Landscape and Ecology Management Plan (LEMP) (Document Reference: 7.10)'

-12.13.2.
-The Commitments Register should also make some reference to the presence of ash dieback and any compensatory measures required.
+- 13.13.1.
+'Mitigation planting for the removal of trees and hedgerow will be designed in accordance with the principles set out in the Arboricultural Impact Assessment (Document reference: 6.4.22.16) and Outline Landscape and Ecology Management Plan (LEMP) (Document Reference: 7.10)' - 13.13.2.
+The SDNPA suggest that the Commitments Register should also make some reference to the presence of ash dieback and any compensatory measures required.